kythyria/payday2-model-tool/README.md

 a dummy material for each material name in the Diesel model.
 The importer doesn't care about the precise definition of materials, only their names.

-Exporting preserves the object hierarchy, and converts bones into objects (more precisely, doesn't filter them out; they're already like that in both Diesel models and glTF).
+Exporting preserves the object hierarchy, and includes partial rigging support: bones and weights should be exported, but validating glTF parsers may complain about non-normalised weights, and whether or not meshes stay attached to their skeletons is a bit iffy.

 Importing is designed so you don't need a modelscript so much:
 * If an object has the same name as one already in the .model, the latter's rotation and parentage are overwritten.